gibesauce/Kekken-6/README.md

 |    2    |      △     |     Y      |
 |    3    |      ×      |     A      |
 |    4    |      ○      |     B      |
+---

 ## Attack Input: 08C07D3C or 08C07D3D
 > Don't put neutral in any of these, it's just there.

-> *0xY0000000Z* - Y can be 2 or 4 (2 is for conditional inputs, 4 is for regular inputs), Z is the button itself.
+> *0xY000ZZZZ* - Y can be 2 or 4 (2 is for conditional inputs, 4 is for regular inputs), Z is the button itself.
+> (e.g. 0x40000004 = press 3, 0x00003000 = do not press 3, 0x00000300 = hold 3)
+>

-> (e.g. 0x40000004 = 3, 2 can only ve used on multiple buttons as it doesn't make sense to make a condition that has only one outcome, now does it?
+> Note: 0x20000ZZZ can only be used on multiple buttons as it doesn't make sense to make a condition that only has one outcome, now does it?
+>

-> 'Both inputs below does not need 2 or 4'
+> Hold and "Do Not Press *" inputs does not need 2 or 4
-> *0x00000X00* - means hold input (e.g. 300 = 1+2 Hold)
-> *0x000X0000* - means do not press (e.g. 3000 = do not press 1+2)

 | ID | Buttons |
 |:--:|:-------:|